The most common resume lies, and what you can really get away with

 She said she thought it was a “calculated risk.”
 I let it drop.
 But I still thought it was dumb.
 The two things she’s lying about are things that any respectable HR person can easily check, and is likely to.
 Right?

-Still, even if you get away with it, and land your dream job, for all you know, your old boss could follow you there, or even a former co-worker, and let the cat out of the bag.
+Still, even if you get away with it, for all you know, your old boss or a former coworker could follow you to a new job and let the cat out of the bag.
 Or someone could just be chatting with your old boss at a party.
 The point is, you could get caught at any time.

-Regardless of the risks, this old Forbes (pre-recession, but still) article says about 40% of people lie on their resumes.
-The most common lies listed on are:
+Regardless of the risks, this infographic says that about 40% of people lie on their resumes.
+And, according to Forbes, the most common lies candidates tell are the following:

 - Lying about getting a degree (M.B.A. from Whatsa Matta U)